 On the Admin tab, Account Owners and Super Admins have access to the Account Settings tab.
 From here, you can view and customize your domain, formatting preferences, and non-working days.

-In the Account Details section, you can see the domain where users sign in to your Kissflow account.
-The account name and account domain is automatically assigned based on the email domain used to sign up.
+Your account name and account domain are automatically assigned based on the email domain used to sign up.
 You can change this domain any time as long as the new domain isn't taken by another organization.

 If you change the domain, Kissflow will automatically redirect the old domain to the new one and all domain users will be notified.
 However, your former domain will become available to register by another organization.
 If it is claimed by someone else, your old domain will no longer redirect.
 Learn more about associated domains here.